electric-eloquence/fepper/README.md

 subsequent page.
 If the output looks correct, enter a filename and submit again.
 The Scraper will save Mustache and JSON files by that name in the 98-scrape directory, also viewable under the Scrape menu of the toolbar.
 The Scraper will correctly indent the Mustache code.
-However, the JSON parsing requires a conversion from HTML to XHTML, so don't expect an exact copy of the HTML structure of the source HTML.
+However, this beautification may also render some attributes of the Mustache code a little different than the original HTML.

 ###<a id="variables.styl"></a>variables.styl
 `patternlab-node/source/scripts/src/variables.styl` is a file containing